Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 Lamb & Flag

-Now that Leeds Brewery has restored the Lamb & Flag to its former glory, it’s the perfect place to stop for Sunday dinner in Leeds.
+Lamb & Flag is the perfect place to stop for Sunday dinner in Leeds.
 Their roast selection changes on a weekly basis but all their meats come from the Yorkshire Dales Meat Company.
-You can get chicken, turkey or pork for £12, beef for £13 and lamb rump for £14.
+You can get pork cutlet for £12.50, roast beef for £12.95, lamb rump for £13.95 and a nut roast for £11.95.
 Everyone gets garlic and herb roasties, seasonal veg, like buttered greens and carrot and swede mash, and a Yorkshire pudding.
 But there are also a few extras – if you get a chicken, they do a scrumptious sausage meat stuffing, and if you get pork, you get the obligatory dose of crackling.

 Lamb & Flag, 1 Church Row, Leeds, West Yorkshire, LS2 7HD.